Earn Your Bachelor of Science in Long-Term Care Administration Online

 For long-term care administrators

-Graduates of this program are prepared to step into a number of impactful, in-demand, long-term care administration jobs while developing skills for making a positive impact on the quality of services patients and residents receive in long-term care facilities.
+Graduates of this program are prepared to step into a number of impactful, in-demand, long-term care administration jobs.
+They will also have developed the skills needed to make a positive impact on the quality of services that patients and residents receive in long-term care facilities.

 What does a long-term care administrator do?